How to maximize your teaching experience

 You can do this by:

--sending positive remarks about how much progress the student has been making.
+- Sending positive remarks about how much progress your student has been making.

-In addition to the material, you want to make sure your audio (or video if required) is at the best quality because a bad audio can ruin the experience for students, no matter how prepared you are.
+In addition to the material, you want to make sure your video and audio as well as your internet connection is at the best quality.
+A bad connection can ruin the experience for students, no matter how prepared you are.

 One of the ways to guarantee that a student won't work with you in the future is to be late (or worse: cancel your lessons) without notifying them.

-Things happen, but you want to make sure you're letting your students know well ahead of time if you're unable to make the lessons.
+Things happen, but you want to make sure to communicate with your students well ahead of time if you're unable to make the lessons.